In this article:

-Regardless of the reason for your property purchase, the ultimate sale of the home will have tax implications.
+Regardless of the reason for your property purchase, the home's ultimate sale will have tax implications.
 Buying a home ignorant of an estimate on these future payments can be a costly mistake.
-Choose real estate professionals that will not only work on your behalf to find the perfect home and execute a great deal, but who will take the time to explain tax implications and estimate the finances involved with a future sale.
+When purchasing a home, choose real estate professionals who will not only work on your behalf to find the perfect property and execute a great deal, but who will take the time to explain tax implications and estimate the finances involved with a future sale.

 Tax Implications for Homeowners Selling a Primary Residence

-For the majority of Americans, selling a home for profit is a good thing.
-The government agrees, and fosters the earnings by offering the home sale exclusion, also known as the primary residence exclusion, when it is time to file taxes after selling your primary residence.
+For most Americans, selling a home for profit is a good thing.
+The government agrees and fosters the earnings by offering the home sale exclusion, also known as the primary residence exclusion when filing taxes after selling your primary residence.

-With this benefit, joint tax filers are eligible to exclude up to $500,000 in capital gains.
+Joint tax filers can exclude up to $500,000 in capital gains with this benefit.
 Single filers exclude up to $250,000.
 Beyond these amounts, your profits will be counted as capital gains income and taxed.
 Keep reading for more information about capital gains.

 Here’s the bad news: there are restrictions on these exclusions.
-But, there’s also good news; military members have their own set of verbage to offset residency rules.
+But, there’s also good news; military members have their own set of stipulations to offset residency rules.

-- The house was your primary residence for a minimum of 2 of the preceding 5 years.
+- The house was your primary residence for a minimum of two of the preceding five years.

-- You were the owner for a minimum of two of the preceding 5 years.
+- You were the owner for a minimum of two of the preceding five years.

-- No other home has used the exclusion within a 2 year period before the sale.
+- No other home has used the exclusion within two years before the sale.

 For military members:

-Suspension of time allows for the 2 of 5 year rule to be suspended if a PCS move was ordered for than 50 miles away from the house.
-This suspension is in effect for no more than 10 years and has a look back period of 15 years.
+Suspension of time allows for the “2 of 5” year rule to be suspended if a PCS move was ordered for more than 50 miles away from the house.
+This suspension is in effect for no more than ten years and has a look-back period of 15 years.
 The homeowner cannot suspend more than one property at a time.

 As retirement approaches, sort out with a tax professional if there are tax consequences if you decide to sell your home.
 Suspension of time is a complicated and unclear law when it applies to years near retirement.
 Consider this analysis part of your transition procedures.